Zhang Hao (singer): Brand ambassadorships and endorsements

 In June 2024, Zhang was announced as the Chinese spokesperson of British hair care brand Tangle Teezer.
 It was reported that he plans to sequentially introduce various contents with the brand in the China region.
 In July, Zhang became the youth spokesperson of Thai cosmetics brand Mistine.
 In October, he was introduced as the spokesperson of Chinese personal care brand Kustie, as well as the spokesperson of American skin care brand Olay for its skin and lotion products.
 In Zhang's second year of debut, various entertainment media reported that he has begun to solidify himself as a representative of K-pop in 2024 and as a 'blue chip in the advertising world' regardless of field.

 In March 2025, Zhang was named the new brand ambassador for Fila Fusion.
 In the same month, he served as the face of Fila Fusion's collaborative collection with Italian motorcycle manufacturer Ducati.
 In May, Zhang became the base makeup spokesperson of 3CE by Stylenanda, a South Korean beauty brand owned by L'Oréal.
 In September, Zhang was announced as the new brand spokesperson of American body and skin care brand Vaseline.
+In January 2026, Chinese beauty brand Kans named Zhang as its spokesperson for the Asia-Pacific region.

 Fashion

 Zhang is a Friend of the House for Italian luxury fashion brand Gucci, and has attended several of the brand's events, including Gucci's Ancora Celebration in Shanghai, Gucci Cultural Month Exhibition in Seoul, and Gucci Cruise 2026 fashion show in Florence.

-Zhang has also graced the covers of several fashion magazines, including Dazed Korea, L'Officiel China, Cosmopolitan Korea, Y Magazine Noblesse, Madame Figaro China, and SuperElle China.
+Zhang has also appeared on the covers of several fashion magazines, including Dazed Korea, L'Officiel China, Cosmopolitan Korea, Y Magazine Noblesse, Madame Figaro China, SuperElle China, V magazine China, and Elle Korea.
+He also featured in the "Book in Book" section of the July 2026 issue of Singles Korea.